BrianTipton1/hsgraph/README.md

 Examples:
   hsgraph myfile.txt
-  hsgraph myfile.txt /path/to/directory
+  hsgraph myfile.txt /path/to/directory -s=5
   hsgraph /path/to/directory
   hsgraph /path/to/directory -g
   hsgraph myfile.txt -g
-  hsgraph /path/to/directory -g --no-gif hsgraph myfile.txt -g --no-gif
+  hsgraph /path/to/directory -g --report hsgraph myfile.txt -g -r

 Note:
   Ensure that the file(s) or directory(s) supplied only contains files that hsgraph can parse.
-  The -ng/--no-gif option can only be used in conjunction with the -g/--graph option.
+  Commands required for GIF generation is dot, convert Commands required for Report generation is dot, pdflatex
 ```

-### For future me if looking for libs/resources I found
+### For future me
-- Resources
+- Resources Used
   - [graphviz](https://graphviz.org/)
-- Packages
+- Interesting Packages
   - [cmdargs](https://hackage.haskell.org/package/cmdargs)
   - [graphviz](https://hackage.haskell.org/package/graphviz)
   - [HaTeX](https://hackage.haskell.org/package/HaTeX)
+- Things I wanted to do but couldn't do to various factors (Time/Runtime Environment/Accessibility)
+  - Not have all code in one file
+  - Better GraphViz implementation
+    - Conversion of `Graph` type to `VizImage` is sloppy
+    - Better structure of the `VizImage` and child types
+  - Possibly some redundant code if genericization was thought through better
+  - Parallization of image compilation using `dot`
+  - Different GIF conversion implementation to accommodate a larger number of images
+  - Nicer report generation.
+Also sloppy